clynamic/joi.how/README.md

 </br></br>

-This is a small application I've been working on for a bit.
-Just a web app e621 slideshow that has a jack-off-instruction-style stroke-to-the-beat UI!
-If you find that sort of thing interesting, check it out [here](https://joi.how)!
+Joi.how is a web app e621 slideshow that has a jack-off-instruction-style stroke-to-the-beat UI!

-I'm also taking feature requests!
 If there's anything you'd like to see added, feel free to [open an issue](/issues) or ask in the [forum thread](https://e621.net/forum_topics/23796).

 ### Features